-On April 17, 2018, the Broward County Board of County Commissioners (BOCC) held an affordable housing workshop that directed staff to pursue various initiatives, including funding, density bonuses and inclusionary zoning, among others, followed by an affordable housing workshop held by the BOCC on October 22, 2019.
-Subsequently, on November 5, 2019, the BOCC voted to initiate four (4) text amendments to the BrowardNext - Broward County Land Use Plan policies and transmit the same to the Broward County Planning Council for consideration, including this amendment to modify Policy 2.16.2 to require that local governments address housing supply by income categories and utilize the "Broward County Affordable Housing Needs Assessment," 2018, as the base data, as well as the corresponding Administrative Rules Document: BrowardNext (ARD), Article 5 amendment.
-See Attachments 1 and 2.
+On April 17, 2018, the Broward County Board of County Commissioners (BOCC) held an affordable housing workshop that directed staff to pursue various initiatives, including funding, density bonuses and inclusionary zoning, among others, followed by an additional affordable housing workshop on October 22, 2019.
+Subsequently, on November 5, 2019, the BOCC voted to initiate four (4) text amendments to the BrowardNext - Broward County Land Use Plan policies and transmit the same to the Broward County Planning Council for consideration, including this amendment regarding the increase of the bonus density formulas included in existing Policy 2.16.3, as well as extending the time restriction to a minimum of 30 years.
+See Attachment 1.